Skip to main content

 • v2.0 / v2.1 → legacy dataset layout

-• v3.0 → new dataset layout
+• v3.0 → modern dataset layout

-Does v0.5.0 change the dataset format?
+Does lerobot v0.5.0 change the dataset format?

-Split into format vs capabilities.
+Split format generation from capabilities.

-Format
+Format generation

 • LeRobotDataset remains v3.0